nmstate/kubernetes-nmstate/docs/user-guide/102-configuration.md

 The output contains the `desiredState` applied by the Policy for the given Node.
 It also contains a list of conditions.
 This list is more detailed than the one in Policy.
-It shows whether the Policy matched given Node (`AllSelectorsMatching`), if the `desiredState` is currently being applied on the node (`Progressing`), if the configuration failed (`Failing`) or succeeded (`Available`).
+It shows if the `desiredState` is currently being applied on the node (`Progressing`), if the configuration failed (`Failing`) or succeeded (`Available`).